 (The term Conference Approved) does not imply Conference disapproval of other material about AA.
 A great deal of literature helpful to alcoholics is published by others, and AA does not try to tell any individual member what he or she may or may not read.
 (Service Material from the General Service Office)

 Nonetheless, the term “conference approved” is quite unfortunate and it ought to be changed.
 No matter what the GSO says, it implies that something is approved and something else is, in fact, not approved.
+In many of the rooms of AA it leads directly to censorship.
 That’s the way language works, folks.
-And as a result some in AA question the legitimacy and value of books that could otherwise be very helpful.
+And as a result many in AA avoid books that could otherwise be very helpful.

 By Jean S. This book offers a way forward for the fellowship of Alcoholics Anonymous.
 The unstated goal of The Little Book is to widen the gateway of AA so that all who suffer might pass through, regardless of belief or lack of belief.
 The book presents the 12 Step program … Continue reading